steveloughran/engineering-proposals/refactoring-s3a.md

-### checks to enforce fileystem path restrictions
+### expensive checks to enforce fileystem path restrictions

 Applications which know the state of the FS before they start don't need all the overhead of the checks for parent paths, deleting fake parent dirs, etc.
 We skip all that in the commit process, for example.

+We actually skip checking all the way up the parent path to make sure that no ancestor is file.
+Nobody has ever noticed this in production -presumably because no applications ever attempt to do this.
+We do checks during directory creation; for files the cost of such scans would be overwhelming -and we can get away without them.

+Which raises a question: what else can we get away with?

+Maybe we should think about cacheing locally the path of the most recently created directory, so we can eliminate checks for that path when a programme is creating many files in the same directory.

-###  limited code sharing across object store clients
+###  limited code sharing across object store client implementations

 The primary means of sharing code across the other stores has tended to be copy and paste.
 While yes, they are pretty different, there are some things